Costco Merchant Services Review

 Here’s what you’ll find if you open up an account through Costco Merchant Services:

 - Smart Terminals: Costco Merchant Services features the Poynt Mobile Terminal, a unique hardware offering that combines a tablet display with all the payment processing features of a credit card terminal.
 Poynt is a smart device that is fully mobile, wireless, and accepts magstripe, EMV, and NFC-based payments.
-This hand-held terminal also includes many features, such as a built-in QR scanner, mobile reporting, and an “HQ” dashboard you can access at your desktop for deeper insights in sales and customer data.
-The Poynt 5 Smart Terminal is a newer option that includes most of the features in the original Poynt Smart Terminal, with a smaller screen size of 5 inches, as seen below.
+This hand-held terminal also includes many features, such as a built-in QR scanner, mobile reporting, and an “HQ” dashboard you can access at your desktop for deeper insights into sales and customer data.
+The Poynt 5 Smart Terminal is a newer option that includes most of the features in the original Poynt Smart Terminal, with a smaller screen size of 5 inches.
 Another new option is the Ingenico Move 5000, which is a Bluetooth hybrid card reader that allows you to take NFC and contactless payments along with traditional cards.

 - Point Of Sale Tablet: The Ingenico Moby is a hand-held POS tablet so that your staff can settle the bill table side or provide more flexibility of movement at your shop.
 You can accept EMV and contactless payments, and it includes end-to-end encryption for payment security.